zgbjgg/porter/README.md

 Next versions:
 ======

--Must be implement a hang queue when a client is not connected but there is a message in queue.
+-Implement a hang queue when a client is not connected but there is a message in queue.